World

 • Tampa Bay Rays: +250

-In this example, the Philadelphia Phillies have odds of +500, meaning a $100 bet on them would result in a profit of $500 if they won the World Series.
+In the example above, the Philadelphia Phillies have odds of +500, meaning a $100 bet on them would result in a profit of $500 if they won the World Series.
 Similarly, the Tampa Bay Rays have odds of +250, indicating a $100 bet on the Rays would yield a profit of $250 if they won the World Series.

 Example: League Pennant Winner